Roseola

 Home Treatment

+There is no specific treatment for this infection.
+Almost all children will get better in about a week without any medicine.
+As with most childhood illnesses, rest, fluids, and healthy foods are all appropriate ways to help the child feel better.
 Over the counter medicines formulated especially for children can bring down the fever.
 (Never give aspirin to a child; your pediatrician can recommend age-appropriate choices.)
 In most cases, even children who have had fever-related seizures will not need any extra treatment.

 When to Call the Doctor

-The fever of roseola can be very high.
-Many doctors will want parents to call them for fevers over 103 that don’t get better with over-the-counter treatment; ask your doctor for his/her recommendation.
-According the American Academy of Family Physicians, an oral temperature of 105 degrees or above can be dangerous.
+The accompanying fever can be very high.
+Many doctors will want parents to call them for fevers over 103 that don't get better with over-the-counter treatment; ask your doctor for his/her recommendation.
+According to Dr. Risley's website, an oral temperature of 105 degrees or above can be dangerous.
+Many doctors will recommend giving age-appropriate, fever-reducing medicine and then going straight to the emergency room.
+(For babies under three months, any fever at all is reason to call the doctor.)

 A very few children do develop more serious cases of roseola.
 Always seek medical treatment for a child who is:

-• Not eating or drinking.
+• Not eating or drinking

-• Appears listless.
+• Appears listless

-• Cries uncontrollably.
+• Cries uncontrollably

-• Or otherwise seems to be very ill.
+• Or otherwise seems to be very ill